cweber-vmw/vmware-blockchain-samples/vmbc-ethereum/README.md

 VMware Blockchain is a private, permissioned, and managed network.
 Therefore, charging for computation power or protecting it from malicious use is not required.
 In addition, the SBFT protocol protects it from byzantine attacks.
 Since gas fees are not required, VMware Blockchain by default has free-gas mode enabled.

 #### Privacy
-In many use cases, businesses and users end-need to be able to conduct transactions securely and privately, without revealing their personal information or the details of their transactions to others.
+In many use cases, businesses and end users need to be able to conduct transactions securely and privately, without revealing their personal information or the details of their transactions to others.
 VMware Blockchain designed and implemented its privacy solution to balance privacy and performance.
 Any ERC20 smart contract can be extended to convert public tokens to private tokens.
 These private tokens can be transacted privately, subject to a limit set by the administrator.
 Not even the administrator can see the details of the private transaction, including the source, target, or the amount transacted.
 The platform uses Zero Knowledge Proofs to guarantee the transaction is valid and ensures no double-spending.
 The privacy solution is currently in Tech Preview - the APIs might change.

 #### Supported Ethereum JSON RPC API Endpoints